vic-mwenda/agent-impl/README.md

-# ERP Management Agent
+# Intelligent Management Agent

-An intelligent agent system designed to manage and interact with ERP systems through natural language.
-This agent uses advanced LLM capabilities combined with custom tools to provide an intuitive interface for ERP management tasks.
+An intelligent agent system that uses advanced LLM capabilities combined with custom tools to provide an intuitive interface for various management and automation tasks.

 ## Features